BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 tested in the *PlatformIO* development environment, as an *Arduino* framework project for an ESP32 board.

-In addition to the standard Arduino environment, this project uses these libraries:
+In addition to the standard Arduino environment, this project uses these libraries, which are automatically installed in the Arduino framework:
 - **Wire (I2C)** library (*used for communicating with the sensor ICs*)
 - **EEPROM** library (*used to store calibration values in non-volatile memory*)
 - **WiFi** libraries (*only needed if WiFi output is enabled*)

 ## Where To Find...
-- **Documentation** for the fusion code is html-based; open the project's [`/html/index.html`](/html/index.html) file in your favourite browser.
+- **Documentation** for the fusion code is html-based; open the project's [`docs/html/index.html`](/docs/html/index.html) file in your favourite browser.
 Documentation is auto-generated from comments in the code itself, using Doxygen.
 - **Test plans, data, results**, etc are on [this project's Github Wiki](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/wiki)
 - **NXP's version 7 sensor fusion** for ESP32 processors is under the [Code tab](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP) of this Github repository.
 It is fully functional with [NXP's Windows-based Sensor Fusion Toolbox](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=SENSORFUSIONREV7) software application.
-- **Adafruit's AHRS port of NXP's version 4.2 sensor fusion** as integrated with the SensESP project is on the [Upstream](https://github.com/SignalK/SensESP) and [author's](https://github.com/BjarneBitscrambler/SensESP) project pages
+- **Orientation data output in Signal K format** using the SensESP project is on the [SignalK-Orientation](https://github.com/BjarneBitscrambler/SignalK-Orientation) project page.
+This project provides an example that uses the ORientation library.

 ## Contributions
 Use the *Issues* and *Pull Request* tabs on this project's Github repository if you have suggestions or wish to contribute to this project.